Top Precious Metal Rollover Scams to Avoid

 Disclosure: Our content does not constitute financial advice.
 Speak to your financial advisor.
 We may earn money from companies reviewed.
 Learn more

 The precious metals industry has been home to fraudsters long before the advent of the internet.
-Only now they're more visible.
-Unfortunately, precious metal rollover scams do occur every now and then; however, there are concrete steps you can take to protect you and your life savings from charlatans and frauds.
+Only now, they're more visible.
+The growth in popularity of gold IRA accounts means that scammers are now actively targeting IRA and 401k owners.
+Thankfully, there are concrete steps you can take to protect your savings from charlatans and fraudsters.

 In 2020, a precious metals vendor lost a $185 million lawsuit in a Dallas federal court after defrauding 1,600 retirees in a precious metals IRA scam.
 Sadly, this is all too common within the self-directed IRA and 401(k) industry.